Technology-And-Gaming-Club/MODLAB-Unity/README.md

 # MODLAB-Unity
-This is the base game which you must made to make your own unique implementation.
+This is the base game which you must mod to make your own unique implementation.

 ## Resources
 These are some resources you can refer to for your project